double16/plex-hare/README.md

 ## Priorities

-Not related to media-hare but very useful is that some Plex processes priorities are adjusted to improve results on resource limited servers.
+Not related to media-hare but very useful is that some Plex processes priorities are adjusted to improve results on resource limited machines.
 See plex-process-priority.sh comments for details.
 Most importantly, TV recording processes are set to real-time priority to reduce missed/late recordings when the server is under load.

 ## Usage